Centre for Polar Observation & Modelling: Directors

-Professor Sir Wingham was director of CPOM from 2000 to 2005, and his expertise in the study of Earth's ice sheets led to high impact publications on the widespread mass loss on the west Antarctic Ice Sheet.
+Sir Wingham was director of CPOM from 2000 to 2005, and his expertise in the study of Earth's ice sheets led to high impact publications on the widespread mass loss on the west Antarctic Ice Sheet.
 He was also Project Scientist of the European Space Agency's CryoSat mission.
 He has since been appointed as NERC Chief Executive.
-Professor Sir Wingham was awarded a Knighthood in 2019 for services to Climate Science.
+Professor Sir Wingham was awarded a knighthood in 2019 for services to Climate Science.

-Professor Sir Wingham was succeeded as CPOM Director by Professor Seymour Laxon.
+Sir Wingham was succeeded as CPOM Director by Professor Seymour Laxon.
 Professor Laxon was an expert on satellite radar altimetry, and his work pioneered the use of satellite altimetry to measure sea ice thickness and surface circulation in polar oceans.
 This work would lead to the successful development of the European Space Agency's CryoSat mission.
 Sadly, Professor Laxon died following an accident in 2013.

 The role of CPOM Director was succeeded by Professor Andrew Shepherd.
 Professor Shepherd is an expert in remote observations of the Cryosphere, and is Principal Scientific Advisor to the European Space Agency's CryoSat mission, and co-leader of the Ice Sheet Mass Balance Inter-comparison Exercise.